L1tCraig/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach targets a specifiable set in an array allowing for further instructions.
+    .map will create a new aray of specifiable items.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function takes a function or returns a functio
 3. What is closure?
+    giving purpose to every variable. you dont like unresolved plots in stories neither does a computer.
 4. Describe the four rules of the 'this' keyword.
+    1. Global usage of this will either target the window or undefined if strict
+    2. implicitly this will point to what is left of the . when calling the function
+    3. you can explicitly direct this with bind call or apply
+    4. new binding: this doesnt have to point to somethig its in. this can point to itself and serve as a placeholder for an object to come.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to load all of the parent information to the new class and add to it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.